tmchen44/CppND-Capstone-Snake-Game/README.md

     * This can ben seen in `level.cpp` (`LevelLoader::LoadLevelFromFile`, line 69)
     * This can also be seen in `game_saver.cpp` (`GameSaver::ReadExistingSaveIfExists`, line 34; `GameSaver::WriteSaveFile`, line 76)
 3. The project accepts user input and processes the input.
     * There is a level select scene, which processes input differently from the snake game scene.
 There is a new keyboard command abstraction called `Command` (located in `types.h`, line 32).
-The new level select Commands are processed in `scene.cpp` (`LevelScene::Update`, line 9).
+The new level select `Command`s are processed in `scene.cpp` (`LevelScene::Update`, line 9).
 4. The project uses data structures and immutable variables.
     * This can be seen in various places.
 E.g. `level.cpp` (`Level::LoadLevesFromDirectory`, line 47), `shared_queue.h` (line 70), and `main.cpp` (lines 25-26).